How to Submit a Claim for Auto Insurance

 First scenario: faultless states

 You always file injury claims on your own insurance first in jurisdictions where no-fault insurance regulations are in place.
 For this reason, personal injury protection (PIP) insurance is mandated in certain states.
-Each state outlines the requirements before you can file a lawsuit against another motorist.
-When an automobile accident occurs in a no-fault state, it is typically necessary for there to be significant harm or death before suing the other party.
+Each state outlines the requirements before you can file lawsuit against another motorist.
+When an automobile accident occurs in no-fault state, it is typically necessary for there to be significant harm or death before suing the other party.
 (In most cases, claims for property damage can still be filed under the other party’s liability insurance.)
-PIP and medical payments (MedPay), a comparable type of coverage, are frequently offered in states lacking no-fault legislation.
+PIP and medical payments (MedPay), comparable type of coverage, are frequently offered in states lacking no-fault legislation.
 You and your passengers’ injury claims can be made using them.

 Scenario No. 2: An inadequately insured motorist